apache/iotdb/docs/Documentation/SystemDesign/4-StorageEngine/3-FlushManager.md

 	* EndChunkGroupIoTask：End the persistence of a device (ChunkGroup).
 The encoding does not process this command and  send directly to the IO thread.

-* ioTaskQueue: Coding thread-> IO thread, including three tasks
+* ioTaskQueue: Encoding thread-> IO thread, including three tasks

 	* StartFlushGroupIOTask：Began to persist a device (ChunkGroup).